About the session:

 Research shows that it’s significantly more expensive to recruit new supporters than to retain existing ones.
 So, when you have limited resources, building long-term relationships with donors is vital to small charity fundraising success.
 This session, hosted by expert fundraiser Dana Segal, will showcase inspiring examples of how small charities have engaged their supporters through effective stewardship, and help you think about how you can do the same.

-Featuring case studies from Tibet Relief Fund, Word Forest Organisation and more!
+Featuring case studies from Tibet Relief Fund, Word Forest Organisation, Cockpit Arts and Art Emergency!

 Dana Segal, MF Consulting: